rikonaka/pistol-rs/README.md

 #### Output

-The local address I used for testing is 192.168.5.3.
-This address was skipped during the scan and no operation was performed.
+The local machine address I used for testing is `192.168.5.3`.
+This address's results should be skipped during the scan and no operation was performed.
 For the specific reasons, please see the end of the document **[Probe the loopback address and local machine](https://github.com/rikonaka/pistol-rs?tab=readme-ov-file#some-unsolvable-problems)** part.

 ```
 +------------+--------------+------------+------------+------------+